How to Improve Your Traction

 Action: Email the agreed actions to the buyer.
 Do not be tempted to change, or ‘adapt’ them.

-6. Identify the ‘big’ actions
+6. Get Better Traction with Your Supermarket Buyer: Identify the ‘big’ actions

 As you compile the list of actions through the meeting, you’ll need to be identifying which ones are more ‘valuable’ than others.
 One action is not worth the same to you as other actions.
 On these actions explore with the buyer the ‘What if?’.
-For example, ‘If the retailer xyz action does not happen, how should I follow-up with you?’.
-More than exploring what happens next, you are gaining permission of how to follow-up, if this action does not happen.
+For example, ‘If the retailer XYZ action does not happen, how should I follow-up with you?’.
+More than exploring what happens next, you are gaining permission on how to follow-up, if this action does not happen.

-Action: Identify the most valuable actions and explore what if scenarios.
+Action: Identify the most valuable actions and explore what-if scenarios.

-7. Resurrect the actions
+7. Get Better Traction with Your Supermarket Buyer: Resurrect the actions

 At your next meeting with the buyer, take copies of the previous actions and make this the first item on the agenda because you both need to become comfortable with working in this way.
 Plus, reviewing actions is good business practise because whilst we all like to think we are moving at speed, we are often just going over the same ground that was not properly dug the first time.